Yashpal-0/Portfolio/DEPLOYMENT.md

 This portfolio website is configured to deploy automatically to GitHub Pages.

+## Project Structure

+The website files are now in the root directory of the repository, which is the correct structure for GitHub Pages deployment.

 ## Automatic Deployment

 The website will automatically deploy when you push changes to the `main` branch.
 The GitHub Actions workflow (`.github/workflows/deploy.yml`) will: